 Digitalis purpurea ‘Camelot White’

-Synonyms of Digitalis purpurea (16) (Updated on 1-20-21): Digitalis alba Schrank, Digitalis fucata Ehrh., Digitalis gloxinioides Carrière, Digitalis gyspergerae Rouy, Digitalis intermedia Lapeyr., Digitalis libertiana Dumort., Digitalis longiflora Lej., Digitalis mauretanica (Humbert & Maire) Ivanina, Digitalis media Elmig., Digitalis miniana Samp., Digitalis nevadensis Kunze, Digitalis purpurascens Lej., Digitalis purpurea subsp. bocquetii Valdés, Digitalis purpurea subsp. mauretanica (Humbert & Maire) Romo, Digitalis speciosa Salisb., Digitalis tomentosa Hoffmanns. & Link
+Synonyms of Digitalis purpurea (15) (Updated on 12-8-21 from Plants of the World Online): Digitalis alba Schrank, Digitalis gloxinioides Carrière, Digitalis gyspergerae Rouy, Digitalis intermedia Lapeyr., Digitalis libertiana Dumort., Digitalis longiflora Lej., Digitalis mauretanica (Humbert & Maire) Ivanina, Digitalis media Elmig., Digitalis miniana Samp., Digitalis nevadensis Kunze, Digitalis purpurascens Lej., Digitalis purpurea subsp. bocquetii Valdés, Digitalis purpurea subsp. mauretanica (Humbert & Maire) Romo, Digitalis speciosa Salisb., Digitalis tomentosa Hoffmanns. & Link

 The genus, Digitalis Tourn. ex L., was described by Mr. Linnaeus in the second volume of the first edition of Species Plantarum in 1753.
 He gave credit to Joseph Pitton de Tournefort for naming the genus and used his description.

-Plants of the World Online by Kew lists 27 species in the Digitalis genus (as of 1-20-21 when I am updating this page).
-It is a member of the plant family Plantaginaceae with 106 genera.
-Those numbers could change as updates are made.
+As of 12-8-21 when this page was last updated, Plants of the World Online by Kew lists 27 species in the Digitalis genus.
+It is a member of the plant family Plantaginaceae with 105 genera.
+Those numbers could change as updates are made on POWO.

 Digitalis was formerly in the Scrophulariaceae family but phylogenic research places it in the Plantaginaceae family.